measurement-kit/measurement-kit/include/measurement_kit/README.md

 Where all the possible values of `<failure_string>` are described below.

-- `"failure.measurement"`: There was a failure running the measurement.
+- `"failure.measurement"`: (object) There was a failure running the measurement.
 The complete JSON returned by this event is like:

 ```JSON
 {